Ketamine Assisted Psychotherapy

 For more information on Non-Ordinary States of Consciousness (NOSC), please use the following links: What are they?
 Why Access them?
 You can also find information on achieving NOSC through holotropic breathwork here.

-NOSC & Psychedelics, combined with psychotherapy, offer a deep dive into transformational healing and allows for greater access to our core wounds, inviting the inner healing intelligence to be experienced through the integration of body, mind, and spirit.
-Additionally, preparation sessions can also be an opportunity to experiment with NOSC through Music only: A safe and supported way of experiencing NOSC through the use of music and integration techniques for those concerned about or naive to the use of psychedelics.
+NOSC & Psychedelics, combined with psychotherapy, have the potential to offer a deep dive into transformational healing and allows for greater access to our core wounds, inviting the inner healing intelligence to be experienced through the integration of body, mind, and spirit.

 “The wound is the place where the light enters you.”